Here are answers to some common questions. (13 March 2026: Added details to AI policy; added AI to my workflow > what to tell me.1)

 - Approximate word count (not the number of pages)

-- Type of work (line editing/copyediting/proofreading/presentation)
+- Type of work (line editing/copyediting/proofreading/content integrity review)

 - Style, if any (Chicago, United Nations, EU, house style, other)